-In October 2008, we entered into a \$19.5 million credit facility with California Bank & Trust, which provides for a two-year revolving line of credit with borrowings of up to \$12.0 million and a \$7.5 million 48-month term note (discussed below).
-Interest on borrowed amounts under the revolving line of credit are payable monthly at a rate equal to the current stated prime rate (3.25% at March 31, 2010) up to the current stated prime rate plus 0.50%, depending on aggregate deposit balances maintained at the bank in relation to the total loan commitment under the credit facility.
+In October 2008, we entered into a \$19.5 million credit facility with California Bank & Trust (the "Bank"), which provided for a two-year revolving line of credit with borrowings of up to \$12.0 million and a \$7.5 million 48-month term note (discussed below).
+In September 2010, we entered into a modification agreement with the Bank to extend the expiration date of our revolving line of credit to October 1, 2012.
+Interest on borrowed amounts under the revolving line of credit are payable monthly at a rate equal to the current stated prime rate (3.25% at March 31, 2011) up to the current stated prime rate plus 0.50%, depending on aggregate deposit balances maintained at the bank in relation to the total loan commitment under the credit facility.
 We are obligated to pay an unused line fee of 0.25% per annum applied to the average unused portion of the revolving line of credit during the preceding month.
 The revolving line of credit does not contain any early termination fees and is secured by substantially all of our assets.
-As of March 31, 2010, no amounts were outstanding under the revolving line of credit portion of the facility.
+As of March 31, 2011, no amounts were outstanding under the revolving line of credit portion of the facility.
 Availability under this line of credit may be reduced or otherwise limited as a result of our obligations to comply with certain financial covenants, as described further below.

-As of March 31, 2010, we had outstanding borrowings of approximately \$5.3 million under the term note included in our credit facility.
+As of March 31, 2011, we had outstanding borrowings of approximately \$3.0 million under the term note included in our credit facility.
 Principal payments under this term note are required to be repaid in 48 monthly installments of \$152,000 commencing on June 1, 2009.
 Additionally, beginning on November 1, 2009, and on November 1 of each year thereafter, we are required to repay additional principal of up to \$500,000, calculated based on certain financial measures, as further defined in the loan agreement.
 These additional principal payments effectively reduce the total number of monthly installments necessary to repay the term note.
+To date, we have made additional principal payments of \$500,000 on each of November 1, 2010 and 2009.
 Interest on the term note is payable monthly at a rate equal to the current stated prime rate plus 0.50% up to the current stated prime rate plus 1.00%, depending on aggregate deposit balances maintained at the bank in relation to the total loan commitment under the credit facility.
 The term note contains no early termination fees and, along with our revolving line of credit discussed above, is secured by substantially all of our assets.

-In connection with our credit facility and loan agreement with California Bank & Trust, we are also required to comply with certain quarterly financial covenants.
+In connection with our credit facility and loan agreement with the Bank, we are also required to comply with certain quarterly financial covenants.
 These include achieving ratios for working capital and debt service, as well as maintaining a level of profitability, all of which are further defined in the agreement.
-While we believe we are currently in compliance with all such financial covenants and expect to maintain compliance for the foreseeable future, we cannot assure you that we will not violate one or more covenants in the future.
+While we believe we are currently in compliance with all such financial covenants, we cannot assure you that we will not violate one or more covenants in the future.
 If we were to be in violation of covenants under this agreement, our lender could choose to accelerate payment on all outstanding loan balances and pursue its security interest in our assets.
-In this event, we cannot assure you that we would be able to quickly obtain equivalent or suitable replacement financing on acceptable terms, or at all.
+In this event, we cannot assure you that we would be able to quickly obtain equivalent or suitable replacement financing on acceptable terms, on a timely basis, or at all.
 If we were not able to secure alternative sources of financing, such acceleration would have a material adverse impact on our business and financial condition.